 FGE-Series Economy Grade Pleated Microglass Media

-The FGE-Series is often the preferred choice when the application calls for a more economical option or where the 2.5” OD is required.
+The FGE-Series is often preferred when the application calls for a more economical option or where the 2.5” OD is required.
 Also, the polyester hardware construction allows extended temperature use (up to 200°F).

 Suitable for food and potable water contact, the FGE-Series meets the high-performance demands in food and beverage production.
 Also suitable for use in a broad range of applications, including process water, lubricants, and a range of fine chemicals.
 Manufactured in a clean-room environment to maintain high standards of purity and cleanliness.
 Offered in both absolute-rated (up to 99.98% retention) and nominally-rated (90% retention) grades in common adapter configurations.

 *All data is based on absolute rated medias.
 Nominally rated medias will result in a pressure drop reduction of approximately 10%.

 Typical FGE-Series Applications